decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 - Using the Web3 API
 - Using the `ethjs` library
-- Using the _ethereum controller_
+- Using the `eth-connect` library

-> IMPORTANT: At the present time, none of these three solutions are fully supported by the SDK, and the way in which they are implemented is very likely to change.
+> IMPORTANT: At the present time, none of these solutions are fully supported by the SDK, and the way in which they are implemented is very likely to change.
 For this reason, we advise that you only try these out for proofs of concept, but not to develop final experiences.

 ## Obtain a user's public key